Affine quiver Schur algebras and $p$-adic $GL_n$: Quiver Schur algebras

 Again we have simple splits and merges: In case $|K\setminus J|=1$ and $\bu_J=(\bu,J)\in\bU_J$, we call $\round{\bigcurlyvee}_{\bu_K}^{\bu_{J}}$ a {\it simple split} and $\round{\bigcurlywedge}_{\bu_{J}}^{\bu_K}$ a {\it simple merge}.
 If $K=\bbI$ and $J=K\setminus\{a\}$, we also denote these by $\round{\bigcurlyvee}_{\bf{a},\bf{b}}^{\bf{a}+\bf{b}}$ respectively $\round{\bigcurlywedge}^{\bf{a},\bf{b}}_{\bf{a}+\bf{b}}$, where $a_i=d_i^1$ and $b_i=d_i^2$ with the notation from Definition~\ref{dimmatrix}.

-\begin{remark} In \cite{SW}, the quiver Schur algebra was only defined over the complex numbers, since the involved geometry would require more advanced tools.
-However one can easily verify that the faithful representation defined in \cite{SW} makes sense over any field and so we just {\it define} the quiver Schur algebra over an arbitrary field as in Definition~\ref{QS}.
+\begin{remark} In \cite{SW}, the quiver Schur algebra was only defined over $\mathbb{C}$, since the involved geometry would require more advanced tools.
+However, the faithful representation defined in \cite{SW} makes sense over any field, so we {\it define} the quiver Schur algebra over an arbitrary field as in Definition~\ref{QS}.
 In characteristic zero it agrees with the one defined in \cite{SW} by Remark~\ref{foranyfield} below. \end{remark}